 3. Setting forth the reduction goals assumed as National Determined Contributions.

-As per the Twenty First Conference of the Parties to the UNFCCC, Mexico made the commitment to reduce, for 2030 and in a non-conditional way, its greenhouse gas emissions in a 22% and its black carbon emissions in a 51% with regards to the baseline.
+As per the Twenty First Conference of the Parties to the UNFCCC, Mexico made the commitment to reduce, by 2030 and in a non-conditional way, its greenhouse gas emissions in a 22% and its black carbon emissions in a 51% with regards to the baseline.
 This commitment will imply a 40% reduction in the intensity of emissions per GDP unit between 2013 and 2030.

 The 22% reduction on greenhouse gas emissions translates itself in the following commitments per participating sector: